samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Time and Cost

 Scribing a scroll takes an amount of time and money based on the level of the spell, as shown in the [Spell Scroll Costs table](#SpellScrollCosts).
 For each day of inscription, you must work for 8 hours.
-If a scroll requires multiple days, those days needn’t be consecutive.
+If a scroll requires multiple days, those days needn't be consecutive.

 #### Prerequisites for the Scribe

-To scribe a scroll, you must have proficiency in the [Arcana](/sources/dnd/free-rules/playing-the-game#Skills) skill or with [Calligrapher’s Supplies](/equipment/404-calligraphers-supplies) and have the spell prepared on each day of the inscription.
+To scribe a scroll, you must have proficiency in the [Arcana](/sources/dnd/free-rules/playing-the-game#Skills) skill or with [Calligrapher's Supplies](/equipment/404-calligraphers-supplies) and have the spell prepared on each day of the inscription.
 You must also have at hand any Material components required by the spell; if the spell consumes its Material components, they are consumed only when you complete the scroll.
-The scroll’s spell uses your spell save DC and spell attack bonus.
+The scroll's spell uses your spell save DC and spell attack bonus.

 #### Cantrips